DataDog/integrations-core/snmp_dell/README.md

 ### Service Checks

-Snmp Dell does not include any service checks.
+The Dell integration does not include any service checks.

 ### Events